Tatura: Sport

-Tatura has many sporting facilities located within the town, including Australian Rules football ovals, soccer fields, cricket pitches, tennis courts, Lawn Bowls greens, a multipurpose indoor stadium and the 18-hole golf course of the Hilltop Golf Club.
+Tatura has many sporting facilities located within the town, including Australian Rules football ovals, soccer fields, cricket pitches, tennis courts, Lawn Bowls greens, a Basketball stadium and the 18-hole golf course of the Hilltop Golf Club.

 The town has an Australian Rules football team competing in the Goulburn Valley Football League, the Tatura Bulldogs.

-Tatura Lawn Tennis Club,which has 12 grass courts and 4 synthetic courts hosts an annual round-robin tennis tournament on the grass courts each March.
+Tatura Lawn Tennis Club,has 12 grass courts and 4 synthetic hard courts,and hosts an annual round-robin tennis tournament on the grass courts each March, with entrants coming from across Australia.

 Tatura soccer club participates in the Bendigo amateur soccer league.The club was founded in 1961 by Italian immigrants.

 Tatura is home to the Tatura Racecourse Reserve, where the Tatura & Shepparton Racing Club Inc hosts a minimum of three full TAB race meetings each season, including the Italian Plate Festival in December – a celebration of the local Italian community and culture – and the Tatura Easter Cup.
 The Cup day also features the Mark Goring Memorial race, honouring jockey Mark Goring who died of injuries sustained in a fall at the Tatura track in 2003.
 As well as a Western & Quarter Horse arena and Club rooms, the Reserve is a thoroughbred training facility, with grass and sand track, and swimming facilities as well as practice barriers and jumps schooling course.
 20 Racing Victoria-licensed trainers are registered to the Racecourse.
 In addition to race meetings, the club also runs regular official trials and jumpouts (unbroadcast trials).